WSMorrison/Robot_Quiz/README.md

 ## Page Load
 On page load, the game is covered with a mostly opaque cover.<br>
-&emsp;-Cover explains the rules.<br>
+&emsp;-The cover explains the rules.<br>
 ![Page loaded with cover div asking for username.](./assets/images/readme-images/cover-div.png)<br>
 <br>
-&emsp;-Cover contains an input for the username, and a submission button.<br>
+&emsp;-The cover contains an input for the username, and a submission button.<br>
 &emsp;&emsp;-Username input is validated to make sure the username is between one and six characters long.<br>
 &emsp;&emsp;-If username is not present, or if it is too long, an alert is displayed.<br>
 ![Validator has caught a too long username.](./assets/images/readme-images/validator-catch.png)<br>